Pilot behind Swiss hang gliding ‘mishap’ further sentenced

 Le Matin Dimanche reports that the American is unperturbed by the event and is planning to return to Switzerland to try hang-gliding once again.

-The pilot still operates tandem flights and has attached an extra security cord to ensure the cock-up doesn’t reoccur.
+The pilot still operates tandem flights and has attached an extra security cord to ensure the mishap doesn’t reoccur.

 swissinfo.ch/dos